 So, there is no strong evidence for a link.
 You can read more about aluminium, deodorants and breast cancer on our Science Update blog (although it’s worth noting that that blog post was written in 2007, so it doesn’t include details of the 2013 study mentioned above).

-Sometimes women are advised not to use deodorants containing aluminium salts before going for breast screening.
+Some cancer units advise women not to use deodorants containing aluminium salts before going for breast screening.
 This is not because aluminium salts are dangerous, but because they can obscure the results of screening tests.
 This can make breast cancers harder to detect.

 Links have been suggested between hair dyes and a variety of cancers including bladder cancer, breast cancer, leukaemias and lymphomas.
 But there is no clear evidence that hair dyes could cause any of these cancers.

 In 2008, the International Agency for Research into Cancer (IARC) said that hairdressers “probably” have a slightly higher risk of cancer because they are regularly exposed to certain chemicals.
 They can reduce their exposure to these chemicals by wearing gloves.

 There’s not enough evidence to say for sure whether people who use hair dyes themselves have a higher risk of cancer as a result.
 From the evidence that’s available at the moment, it seems there is no significant link between personal use of hair dyes and bladder cancer, even when using permanent dyes or using hair dyes frequently for a long time.
 And if hair dyes are linked to any other type of cancer, the increase in risk would only be very small in comparison to other risk factors.